Stadsgewestelijk Materieel: The modernisations of the sprinter (SGMm)

-From the summer of 2003 until late 2006, all the three-car Sprinters (2836–2895) were modernised by Bombardier in Randers, Denmark.
+From the summer of 2003 until late 2006, all the three-car Sprinters (2836–2895) were modernised by Bombardier Transportation in Randers, Denmark.

 The interior was completely renewed, with the partitions between each section is now made of glass.
 The ceiling is now gray and white, the floor is a dark gray with sparkly floors.
 The middle coach also gained extra doors, so that each coach has the same number of doors.
 The traction system was also changed, so that the trains can accelerate faster.
 The conductor's room has also disappeared, allowing for more second class seats.
 The trains now have an automatic passenger information system, which announces the next station.
 Scrolling along the screen it shows all the stations called at as well as arrival times.
 The outside doors shut automatically if nobody has passed through them for a certain amount of time.
 On the outside of the train, the destination indicators also change, displaying their final destination and their next station.
 All sets also have new numbers, which are 100 more than previously e.g. 2936 was 2836.
 The livery also changed.
 The base colour is white, with blue and yellow.
 There is a blue bottom, then a yellow section, including yellow doors, then white with blue window surrounds and a blue roof and around the cab windows.
 This livery is known as vlaflip (after a type of two-tone pudding).
 In 2006 two Citypendel sets also went to Randers, to see if it was worthwhile to refurbish these also.
 It was decided they should and in 2007 the first set left for refurbishment and finished in 2009.
 These were renumbered with 110 added onto the original numbers e.g. 2001 is now 2111.
 These sets now have gangways between coaches as well as a first class area.
 Energy usage was also reduced by 25% at this time.